siberoloji/siberoloji.github.io/content/blog/2016-04-26-fish-a-different-approach-to-the-command-line.md

 <pre class="wp-block-code"><code lang="bash" class="language-bash">fish</code></pre>
 <!-- /wp:code -->

   I recommend you try it.
 Fish takes a different approach to the Command line.
-You can find detailed usage documentation at the program's <a href="http://fishshell.com/" target="_blank" rel="noreferrer noopener">address</a>.
+You can finddetailed usage documentation at the program's<a href="http://fishshell.com/" target="_blank" rel="noreferrer noopener">address</a>.